 b) shall include a valid MCData access token in the HTTP Authorization header; and

-c) shall send HTTP POST request identifying the target folder and the source objects(s) and/or folder(s) for copying operation towards the message store function.
+c) shall send the HTTP POST request identifying the target folder and the source objects(s) and/or folder(s) for copying operation towards the message store function.

 Upon receipt of an HTTP response, the message store client should follow the procedure as described in clause 6.18.2 of OMA-TS-REST_NetAPI_NMS-V1_0-20190528-C [66].